 The same is true of audio.
 Depending on the components of the headphones, that initial signal can change slightly by the time it reaches the drivers and your ears.
 Furthermore, human hearing is wildly different from person to person.
 So even if you made the perfect pair of headphones that could reproduce a signal perfectly, it will still sound different to some people.

 This leads manufacturers to do tons of research so that their products sound good to most people.
+Incidentally, we did the same thing for our target curve.
 This includes tweaking certain components, and thus the frequency response, to what they hope people will like.
-In the case of Beats headphones, this was done by really emphasizing lower notes.
+In the case of Beats headphones, they tend to emphasize lower notes.
 So the sound of a bass kick coming through their product will be more powerful than the sound of a cymbal.
 It isn’t better or worse, just different.
-It’s what they think most people will like, and whether it’s because of marketing or because of the exaggerated low end, the company clearly on to something considering how many they’ve sold.
+It’s what Beats thinks most people will like, and whether it’s because of marketing or because of the exaggerated low end, the company is clearly on to something considering how many they’ve sold.

-AAC, Bluetooth, and you
+AAC, Bluetooth codecs, and you